 Before you go any further, it’s a good idea to check that there really is space left on the disk.
-While the tools in your desktop environment are good, it’s much better to use the direct ones from the command line.
+While the tools in your desktop environment are good, it can be faster to use the direct ones from the command line.

 du.
 Point it to the base directory on the drive that’s having the problem.
-This guide is assuming it’s the partition with root.
+Let’s assume it’s the partition with